What The Crown Gets Right & Wrong About Bulimia

 The Crown did get some things right in their portrayal.
 For one, the show depicts Princess Diana’s bulimia over the course of multiple years, and eventually gives viewers something of a resolution when we see her stop herself from purging in the final episode.
 It doesn’t feel dismissive, like it was just a blip on the radar of Princess Diana’s life.
 And, of course, the series needed to address Princess Diana’s bulimia in some form, otherwise it would have been erasing a major part of her life.
 Some say after she opened up about her bulimia in 1992, there was a sudden increase in reported cases and more people got treatment.
 This was called the “Diana Effect,” according to a NEDA blog.

 However you feel about how The Crown handles the topic of bulimia, the trigger warning is there for a reason.
-Beat said that they wouldn’t advise anyone currently dealing with bulimia “to watch this or any other program which centers around eating disorders.
+Beat said that they wouldn’t advise anyone currently dealing with bulimia “to watch this or any other programme which centres around eating disorders.
 If someone does choose to watch it, we strongly advise having a support network.”

 Lombardi, who hasn’t yet seen the show, agrees that someone in the early stages of recovery from an eating disorder should avoid watching shows that portray vivid depictions of eating disorder behavior.